MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_schedjobs_ts.md

  You can use the Get\-Job cmdlet to get the job and the Receive\-Job cmdlet to get the job results, but the results are available only until you receive them, unless you use the Keep parameter of the Receive\-Job cmdlet.

  Also, background jobs and their results are session\-specific; they exist only in the session in which they are created.
-If you delete the job \(Remove\-Job\), close the session or close [!INCLUDE[wps_2](../Token/wps_2_md.md)], the job instance and its results are deleted.
+If you delete the job \(Remove\-Job\), close the session or close Windows PowerShell, the job instance and its results are deleted.

 ### SCHEDULED JOB DOES NOT RUN
  \-\- Scheduled jobs do not run automatically if the job triggers or the scheduled job are disabled.